John Bunyan

 What is the most surprising or counterintuitive thing about John Bunyan?

-One surprising aspect of John Bunyan's life is that despite his lack of formal education, he became one of the most influential writers in English literature.
-His ability to convey complex theological ideas through simple yet profound allegory has captivated readers for centuries.
+One surprising aspect of Bunyan's life is that despite his lack of formal education, he became one of the most influential writers in English literature.
+His ability to convey complex theological ideas through simple yet powerful allegory is particularly noteworthy.

 What is the best place to start reading John Bunyan?

-The best place to start reading John Bunyan is with 'The Pilgrim's Progress,' as it is his most famous and accessible work.
-It provides a comprehensive introduction to his allegorical style and theological themes.
+The best place to start reading John Bunyan is 'The Pilgrim's Progress,' as it is his most famous and accessible work.
+It provides a comprehensive introduction to his theological ideas and literary style.